Qualifying Medical Conditions

-At the Adler Firm, PLLC, our Detroit disability attorneys have decades of experience helping disabled clients from Michigan with their Social Security Disability benefits claims.
+At Adler Firm, PLLC, our disability attorney has decades of experience helping disabled clients from Michigan with their Social Security Disability benefits claims.
 We have a thorough understanding of the Michigan Social Security Disability requirements and the legal process involved with obtaining the benefits you need.
 Let us help you.

 If you have concerns about whether you qualify, we encourage you to call our firm.
 We can arrange for a free consultation at either our Traverse City or Detroit office or over the telephone.
 We are dedicated legal professionals who are committed to helping people with their Social Security Disability Insurance claims.
 To speak with a Social Security lawyer from the firm, call or contact us online.